GU-2024-Spring-CPSC224/final-team-project-the-mark-of-the-chili-onions/README.md

-# CPSC 224 Final Project: [Your project name here]
+# CPSC 224 Final Project: Nuffatafl

 ### Project Description:
+An implementation of a tafl game, based on Tablut

 ### Team Information:

-- Team Name:
+- Team Name: Mark of the Chili Onions
-- Students on team:
+- Students on team: Mark, Cash, Orion
 - Semester: Spring 2024